-Tibet is on our list of Five Recommended China Tourist Destinations for 2013, and our predictions of a relaxation of entry regulations were correct.
+Tibet is on our list of Five Recommended China Tourist Destinations for 2014/2015.
 Our advice is still to apply early and have alternative plans.

-The only things that may inconvenience your Tibet plans now is a lack of train tickets or plane tickets at the peak times, the Alien Travel Permit for remoter areas, or a doctor's assessment saying you should not go high-altitude areas.
+The only things that may inconvenience your Tibet plans then is a lack of train tickets or plane tickets at the peak times, the Alien Travel Permit for remote areas, or a doctor's assessment saying you should not go to high-altitude areas.

 The reality is that there is still some difficulty in touring Tibet.
-Though it is becoming much easier in 2013, flights/trains are limited, remoter parts of Tibet, like Shigatse, require an Alien Travel Permit, and altitude sickness may be an issue.
-Therefore it is worth considering our alternative tour options.
+Though it is easier in 2014/2015, flights/trains are limited, remoter parts of Tibet, like Shigatse, require an Alien Travel Permit, and altitude sickness may be an issue.
+Therefore it is worth considering our alternative tou r options.

-Provinces bordering Tibet (Qinghai, Sichuan, and Yunnan) have many of the attractions Tibet does.
+Provinces bordering Tibet (Qinghai, Sichuan, and Yunnan) have many of the attractions Tibet does, without the access restrictions.
 The following places will be less-crowded, less high (less risk of altitude sickness), and less expensive.

 Sichuan Province may not have Mount Everest, but Ganzi Tibetan Autonomous Prefecture does have Mount Gongga, the most easterly 7,000m+ peak in the world, and a beautiful scenic area in Hailuogou Forest Park, to appreciate it from.

 Nine Village Valley (Jiuzhaigou) may not have Lake Namtso, but it's placid mountain lakes, and the rainbow-colored waters in its unspoiled valleys, are every bit as inspiring.

 Characteristically Tibetan landscapes of Yunnan's Shangri-la include sacred snowy mountains, tranquil lakes, glaciers, and high-altitude valleys.